Confrontation

 Jubilees 13:15b

-And Abram journeyed to the place where he had pitched his tent at the beginning, to the place of the altar, with Ai on the east, and Bethel on the west, and he blessed the Lord his God who had brought him back in peace.
+Abram traveled back to the place where he had first pitched his tent, to the place of the altar, with Ai to the east and Bethel to the west.
+There, he gave thanks to the Lord his God for bringing him back safely.